nekoLiav/project-template/README.md

 3. Tailwind<br>
 4. Webpack<br>
 5. Webpack dev server with hot reload enabled for changes to any src file,<br>
-which allows for smooth Tailwind usage
+which allows for smooth Tailwind usage<br>
 6. Pre-configured "build" and "dev" npm scripts for a simple Webpack build<br>
 and Webpack dev server respectively<br>
 7. Pre-configured src directory<br>